TradeKing ReviewOpen an Account

 TradeKing offers simple pop-up watch list functionality through the main site alongside its browser platform, TradeKing LIVE.
 With the watch list functionality built into TradeKing LIVE being far superior, I wouldn't even bother using the watch list included with the regular site.

-As far as TradeKing LIVE goes, the platform is very sleek, clean, easy-to-use and well laid out, but is very limited.
+As far as TradeKing LIVE goes, the platform is very sleek, clean, easy-to-use (especially for placing trades) and well laid out, but is also very limited.
 Besides the real-time watch list, clients can only see a detailed quote for a stock, their current holdings, current account balance, basic charting and view options chains.

-While TradeKing does have it drawbacks, the broker provides a great client experience at a discounted price.
-Furthermore, thanks to the Zecco merger, TradeKing has positioned itself for success, with improved research and mobile trading functionality.
+While TradeKing does have it drawbacks, the broker provides a positive client experience at a discounted price.
 The broker still needs work to compete with the big full-service brokers, however, compared to other discount broker competitors such as OptionsHouse, tradeMONSTER, Firstrade and Just2Trade, TradeKing stands out for its high quality, all-around offering.

 Compare TradeKing to Key Competitors